Peeyusj/YTshortsFE/README.md

 `VITE_API_BASE` env var (defaults to `http://localhost:8000`).

 ## What you can configure

+> ⚠️ This table is a **Phase 1 snapshot** and is now well behind the app — it doesn't list canvas/
+> aspect ratio, caption position/animation/density, image transitions/Ken Burns strength, the
+> character library, image-provider selection, outro-card choice, or "recent projects" reopening.
+> For the complete, current control list, see [`docs/COMPONENTS.md`](docs/COMPONENTS.md) and the
+> wiring map in [`docs/FRONTEND.md`](docs/FRONTEND.md) — treat those, not this table, as current.

 | Control | Component | Sent as |
 |---------|-----------|---------|